Indian conglomerate chair Gautam Adani indicted in the US

 The US Securities and Exchange Commission filed related civil charges against Gautam Adani, Sagar Adani and Cabanes, 50, an executive at Azure Power Global.
 Prosecutors identified Cabanes as one of the Canadian investor’s employees.

-Gautam Adani is worth $69.8bn, according to Forbes magazine, making him the world’s 22nd richest person.
+Gautam Adani is worth $69.8bn, according to Forbes magazine, making him the world’s 22nd richest and India’s second-richest person.

 ‘Elaborate scheme’